-Building an effective dashboard is the culmination of a comprehensive BI process that would usually include gathering requirements, defining KPIs and creating a data model.
-However, the importance of proper dashboard design should not be understated – poorly designed dashboards could fail to convey useful information and insights, and even make the data less comprehensible than it was originally.
+Building an effective dashboard according to best practices for dashboard design is the culmination of a comprehensive BI process that would usually include gathering requirements, defining KPIs and creating a data model.
+However, the importance of proper dashboard design should not be understated – poorly designed dashboards could fail to convey useful information and insights and even make the data less comprehensible than it was originally.

 - Makes the complex simple: we have lots of information, lots of data that changes all the time and different analytical needs and questions.
 We want to take all this complexity and make it simple.